helm/charts/incubator/vault/README.md

   jobLabel: "vault-exporter"
 ```

 If you do not want to use the default vaultExporter container, but use your own, you can declare it in the `vault.extraContainer` part.
 But you have to expose a __named__ port for the metrics and set this name in the `serviceMonitor.podPortName`.
-For exmaple:
+For example:

 ```yaml
 vaultExporter: